 Best of all?
 It’s ISO certified.
 Meaning it’s rated as a professional diving watch, with a water resistance rating of 200 meters.

 Overall, the Victorinox I.N.O.X. is a simple and clean, yet incredibly tough, professional dive watch.
-Get the INOX if you want a watch that’s exactly what it’s meant to be, without any of the extra fluff.
+Get the INOX if you want a watch that’s exactly what it’s meant to be, a purpose-built tool watch without anything unnecessary.

 Check out the Victorinox I.N.O.X.
 Pro Diver on Amazon.